 THEN Access is Based on the authentication form of the previous dropdown list, use this one to establish whether the condition allows or denies access.
 AND Establish the user session with

 Select A password or Any factor used to meet the Authentication Policy requirements.

 Multifactor authentication (MFA) is

-Indicate whether multifactor authentication is required or not.
+Indicate whether multifactor authentication is required.
+Note the following conditions:

 Users will be prompted for MFA

 This option appears when you select Required for the Multifactor authentication (MFA) is option.
 If users are required to use multifactor authentication, indicate when they are prompted to use it:

 - At every sign in: Users are challenged for multifactor authentication every time they sign in to Okta.
 This option is suitable for use with behavior conditions, which detect high-risk sign-in events.

 - When signing in with a new device cookie: Users are challenged for multifactor authentication whenever they attempt to sign in with a new device, or if the cookie has been removed from their existing device.
 Because it allows users to bypass MFA if they appear to be signing in from the same device (based on a browser cookie), it's only appropriate for low-risk, low-assurance use cases.
 It shouldn't be used with behavior conditions.

 - After MFA lifetime expires for the device cookie: Users are challenged for multifactor authentication when they attempt to sign in after the MFA lifetime period has expired.
 You can set both MFA lifetime and a session lifetime, but be aware that MFA lifetime is only enforced when a new session is created or if the user changes devices.